QLZBO/MNIST-numpy/README.md

 - Output layer: 10 neurons (with Softmax activation function)
 - Optimization algorithm: Adam

 ### Install dependencies
 - Install CuPy (CUDA version 12.x)
 - pip install cupy-cuda12x
 - If cupy cannot be used, simply replace "import cupy as np" with "import numpy as np"

+### Data Source and Acknowledgment
+- This dataset is sourced from Yann LeCun's official website at http://yann.lecun.com/exdb/mnist/